 Infamous (working title) is a strategy board game for 2-5 players that plays in around 2 hours.
-It's a medium-light design - perhaps a "4" on a 1-10 scale - and while it sports some sleek, Eurogame mechanics, I'd say it falls firmly and confidently within the Ameritrash family.
+It's a medium-light design - perhaps a "3" or a "4" on a 1-10 scale - and while it sports some sleek, Eurogame mechanics, I'd say it falls firmly and confidently within the Ameritrash family.

 In Infamous, you take on the role of a comic-book supervillain.
 You goals are to build a secret base, recruit henchmen, and then use those henchmen to complete nefarious contracts around the world.
 Successfully doing so will earn you money and infamy points.
 The player with the most infamy at the end of three turns wins the game.